 The NDP and other LPs clearly spell partnership.
-Whilst often characterised by patterns of activities, there is also evidence of their evolving role as developers. economic Whilst the operation is often more reminiscent of that of a business organization than a public authority, the anti unemployment foundation and this strategic economic development role clearly in the public policy domain.
-All this amounts to a form of intervention in the market - rather than The intervention is largely at the market. to and the The terms of reference public expense. however. more explicitly business oriented are than might otherwise be expected (Neath, for example, a Labour Council).
+Whilst this is often characterised by patterns of ad hoc activities, there is also evidence of their evolving role as strategic economic developers.
+Whilst the style of operation is often more reminiscent of that of a business organization than a public authority, the anti unemployment foundation and this strategic economic development role are clearly in the public policy domain.
+All this amounts to a form of intervention in the market - rather than simply leaving it to the market.
+The intervention is largely at public expense.
+The terms of reference and the ideas themselves are however, more explicitly business oriented than might otherwise be expected (Neath, for example, has long had a Labour Council).
 Mutual dependencies between the public and private sectors are chrystalized in the form and activities of the LPs.
-The LPs represent a marked change from the Collectivist ethos which assumed interventionist public sector.
+The LPs represent a marked change from the Collectivist ethos which assumed an interventionist public sector.
 On the other hand they most certainly cannot be characterised as non-interventionist nor as privatizations of public policy.